-If you were short of time and you asked me to pick just one tent that ticks all of these boxes, it would be the MSR Hubba Hubba NX (click to scroll down to the detailed write-up).
+If you were short of time and you asked me to pick just one tent that ticks all of these boxes, it would be the 2‑berth MSR Hubba Hubba NX.
+(Click here to scroll down to the details).

-I’ve used and abused many tents in the MSR Hubba range over the years, including a 2014 two-berth Hubba Hubba, a 2012 one-berth Hubba, and a 2010 three-berth Mutha Hubba HP.
+I’ve used and abused many tents in the MSR Hubba range over the years, including a 2014 two-berth Hubba Hubba NX, a 2012 one-berth Hubba, and a 2010 three-berth Mutha Hubba HP.
 (I still own and use all of them.)

-If you don’t have any specialised requirements and you’re looking for a top-quality tent you can simply grab and ride out the door with, the Hubba range is what I’d recommend.
+If you don’t have any super-specialised requirements and you’re looking for a top-quality tent you can simply grab and ride out the door with, the Hubba NX range is what I’d recommend.